Recapping Biggest Trades In Celtics History After Kyrie Irving Megadeal

 The Celtics and Cleveland Cavaliers completed a blockbuster trade Tuesday that sent Kyrie Irving to Boston in exchange for Isaiah Thomas, Jae Crowder, Ante Zizic and the 2018 Brooklyn Nets’ first-round draft pick.

 It likely will go down as one of the most impactful deals in Celtics history.
-So, with that in mind, let’s take a look back at some of the biggest trades in Boston over the years, in no particular order.
+So, with that in mind, let’s take a look back at some of the biggest trades in Boston over the years, in chronological order.

 Yes, this technically is two trades.
 However, acquiring Ray Allen and Kevin Garnett changed the course of the Celtics’ history forever, leading to an NBA championship in the first season the two were acquired in 2007-08.